 Does that mean, outcome-based is among others a revenue-growth target?
-This does not seem to have anything to do with digital access, which is based on documents, so more transaction-based.
+This does not seem to have anything to do with SAP Digital Access, which is based on documents, so more transaction-based.

 SAP and the other big software manufacturers have had for long time unlimited license agreements in place, which are based on single size metrics like the number of employees, total revenue, etc. All manufacturers have been ever since looking for metrics that allow them to adapt their charges to the client’s software usage growth over time.

 Size-based: a user-based model means as well, that two companies with very different amounts of usage and revenue, but an equal number of users pay the same, although the company with more revenue and more transactions shows a much higher usage.

 Transaction-based: this is digital access, and today we find clients paying 70 k USD yearly SAP maintenance with potential DAAP costs of 5 M USD vs. companies with and 5 M USD yearly SAP maintenance with potential 100,000 USD DAAP costs.
 Transaction-based models don’t work, because transactions vary enormously from company to company, even within the same revenue and margin.